perlsdiver/InteractiveDataVizPortfolio/README.md

 Through researching online and watching some YouTube videos, I learned that what I wanted to render was a choropleth map.
 This type of map uses shading to represent density and distribution within a defined geographic area.
 More sophisticated versions include bivariate or multivariate, which my data set could render, but I was not able to acheive this.
 I spent a fair amount of time wrangling the data and preprocessing it - the Census default format has its own syntax and code structure that took some massaging to align it with with GeoJSON data I sourced from NYC Open Data for the base layer map.

 I wanted to construct my visualization project as an object for exploration, and an experience that would invite reflection.
-Initially, that meant framing the visualization with more social theory - particulary some essays I really enjoyed about the politics of data visualization in academia and society:
+Initially, that meant framing the visualization with more social theory - particulary some essays I really enjoyed about the politics of data visualization in academia and society.
+The underlying arguments of scholarship in this line is that no data visualization is apolotical, and the rise of visualization and digital media as a scholarly output in some ways reflects the anxieties that much of academia has regarding its relevance and funding insecurity in the recent past.

 - Boehnert, J. (2016).
 Data visualisation does political things.
 DRS2016: Design+ research+ society: Future-focused thinking.

 - Kennedy, H., & Hill, R. L. (2017).
 The pleasure and pain of visualizing data in times of data power.
 Television & New Media, 18(8), 769-782.

-Perhaps that was not the right starting point for a technical demonstration.
+Perhaps this more critical and theoretical approach was not the right starting point for a technical demonstration.
 Looking back at the process, I would have liked to incorporate some of the design activities earlier on in the semester, and to have played around with assigned data set (or identifying a data set) from the first few weeks.
 Although the class did not focus on data wrangling and transformations, it would have helped to practice that (or see an example of preprocessed/pre-wrangled Census data) in our earlier tutorials, to start thinking about how to work with and transform it.

 I settled on framing my project a bit more empirically, positioning my project as a small visual window into a much bigger picture compiled by the [Plumbing Poverty Project](https://www.theguardian.com/us-news/2021/sep/27/water-almost-half-million-us-households-lack-indoor-plumbing), who research plumbing in census data, and this 'hidden' form of poverty that is estimated to affect almost 500,000 people living in the United States.
 The map of New York City used the same data set, slicing and zooming it into a city-level view of this rather invisible social issue.
 This seemed like a very interesting issue in and of itself.